praveenganesh/react-fit-image/README.md

 # react-fit-image

-This module fits images of any size into a container so aesthetically. please refer examples and use cases.
+This module fits images of any size into a container so aesthetically.
+Please refer examples and use cases.

 ## Avoid

-Move away from the tiresome ways of stretching,scaling and resizing of images to fit into a container.
+Move away from the tiresome ways of stretching, scaling and resizing of images to fit into a container.

 <img src="https://i.ibb.co/7b62V30/Screen-Shot-2021-06-03-at-10-25-51-PM.png" width="auto" height="300px"/>